City-of-Melbourne/govcore/research/graphQL.md

 # GraphQL

-This document intends to explain the process that we followed to implement the current model in JSON and start to bring more govCore concepts into the battlefield, to be more precise we are aiming to link (templates) with real data and finally enable queries through graphQL.
-The goal is more than clear, in order to consider graphQL within next experiments related wiht goVcore, we want to have a real firts trial.
+This document intends to explain the process that we followed to implement the current model in JSON and start to invoke more govCore elements into the battlefield; to be more precise we are aiming to link __(templates)__ with real data and finally enable queries through graphQL.
+The goal is more than clear, in order to take into account graphQL within next experiments related wiht goVcore in the near , we want to have a real firts trial and unleahs its power or simply deprecate it.

 ## JSON Model as Starting Point

+As a main outcome of this modeling process [Model Representation](https://github.com/City-of-Melbourne/govAuth/blob/master/research/model-representation.md) undertaken previously, so we are going to use it regardless modeling considerations, now the priority is to jump from the readable model to something that enable our govAuth  __(use case)__ to interact with data under govCore concept.

     {
         "entities": [